Right-of-Way Surveys in Ocala

 Right-of-Way Surveys Pricing in Ocala

-Marion County contains 3 FEMA flood zone types (AE, X, AH).
+Marion County contains 4 FEMA flood zone types (X, AE, A, AH).
 Limited flood hazard area — SFHA primarily along waterways and low-lying areas.
-BFE range: 30-100 ft NAVD88 (rolling interior terrain).
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.

 Local Cost Factors for Right-of-Way Surveys in Ocala